-Social media is a crucial part of furthering Illinois Tech’s goal of increasing brand awareness and admissions.
+Social media plays a crucial part in furthering Illinois Tech’s goal of increasing brand awareness and admissions.
 Illinois Tech’s official accounts have a following of more than 100,000, but we’re always looking to reach those who don’t know us.
 We also want to engage with those who make us who we are—current students, faculty, alumni, and the Chicago community.

 We have a big story to tell about our hands-on education, top-notch faculty, and career-ready students.
 We’re here to make sure you’re on track with the university’s social media strategy.

 Facebook: One time a day

 LinkedIn: One to three times a day

 Facebook, Twitter, LinkedIn, and Instagram: Three times a week